 The development of applications for high-performance embedded systems is typically a long and error-prone process.
 In addition to the required functions, developers must consider various and often conflicting non-functional application requirements such as performance and energy efficiency.
 The complexity of this process is exacerbated by the multitude of target architectures and the associated retargetable mapping tools.
-This novel language introduces an Aspect-Oriented Programming (AOP) approach that conveys domain knowledge and non-functional requirements to optimizers and mapping tools.
+This novel framework introduces an approach that conveys domain knowledge and non-functional requirements to optimizers and mapping tools.
 LARA allows the specification of compilation strategies to enable efficient generation of software code and hardware cores for alternative target architectures.
-LARA provides strategies for code instrumentation and analysis, and for guiding the application of compiler and hardware synthesis optimizations.
-An important LARA feature is its capability to deal with different join points, action models, and attributes, and to generate an aspect intermediate representation.
+LARA allows writing strategies for code instrumentation and analysis, and for guiding the application of compiler and hardware synthesis optimizations.